 During a contact lens fitting there are many factors to consider.
 Such factors as age, occupation, hobbies, eye health, physical health, dexterity, sports, just to mention a few, are all important considerations.
 Lens complexity plays an important part of the decision.
 The need for multifocals, astigmatism or binocular eye coordination issues need to be considered as well.

 Special Contact Lens Testing

 Special tests that are specific to contact lens wear are needed.
 We measure the shape and contour of your cornea’s and use this information to properly fit lenses to your eye.
 We use your glasses prescription to determine the proper powers to put into the contact lenses.
-We also concider tear production and tear quality amoung other factors like shape, size, and taughtness of lids.
+We also consider tear production and tear quality among other factors like shape, size, and tautness of lids.

 Insertion and Removal Training